Volodymyr Sharan: Playing career

+Coaching career

 While being in Kryvyi Rih, in 2003 Sharan started his coaching career being appointed a head coach of Kryvbas-2 Kryvyi Rih and after liquidation of the team continued as a senior coach of the Kryvbas's reserves.
 In 2005 Sharan was appointed a head coach of FC Zirka Kirovohrad that struggled in the third tier but was soon sacked.

 In 2006 Sharan joined the Petro Kushlyk's coaching staff at FC Zakarpattia Uzhhorod and the next season was appointed a manager of the Uzhhorod team.
 In 2008 he left the club for not receiving pay.

 On 31 January 2010 Sharan was installed as manager of PFC Oleksandria of the Ukrainian First League.
 He was able to win the second tier competitions with the club and earn promotion returning the club back to the top flight.

 On 22 December 2011 Sharan resigned from PFC Oleksandria after being offered the position of Sporting director.

 On 21 January 2012 he accepted the position of manager at Karpaty Lviv.
 Sharan was sacked on 25 March after tying at home with Oleksandria 1:1.
 Karpaty under the leadership of Sharan went 0-1-3 (wins, draws, losses, respectably) with goals scored and allowed 5–12.

 In 2013 Sharan returned to Oleksandriya that again was playing at the second tier.
 He stayed with the club until 2021 helping it again to gain promotion and earning qualification to continental competitions for the first time in the club's history.

+On 23 March 2026, Sharan was appointed head coach of the FC Oleksandriya for the third time in his career.